Don’t panic! Google Page Experience Update will take place in 2021. You have more than enough time to do the changes to your website.

 The most important thing; try to beat them!
 By beating competition you get in front of them.

 - Usability issues

 What the hell is that?
 When the visitor is experiencing some problems with the interface (landing page), then we are talking about the usability issue.
-If you want to click on the specific button or a link, but the graphic is not precise enough, it is the usability issue.
+If you want to click on a specific button or a link, but the graphic is not precise enough, it is a usability issue.
 Buttons are moving (skipping) on the screen, again the same problem.

 Google is focusing more on the user experience but what is new here?
 Nothing much except the fact they will do it more intensely than before.
 But wait… Isn’t that update planned for 2021?
 Yes!